Breaking the Self-Confirming Loop: Diagnosing and Mitigating Systemic Reward Bias in Self-Rewarding RL: RLER

-To further \textbf{\emph{improve accuracy and unbiasedness}}, we select updates from the pooled rollouts, suppress gradient contamination caused by single-source reward bias.

-\paragraph{Rollout allocation strategy} We treat all ensemble rollouts as one data pool and allocate updates to the $K$ sources in two ways: \begin{itemize}[leftmargin=1.5em,itemsep=1pt,topsep=1pt] \item \textbf{Data sharding.} Partition the query set as $\mathcal{Q}=\bigcup_{k=1}^K \mathcal{Q}_k$.
-Model $k$ updates on queries $x\in\mathcal{Q}_k$ using the pooled rollouts $\mathcal{Y}(x)=\bigcup_{j=1}^K \mathcal{Y}_j(x)$. \item \textbf{Model sharding.} For each query $x$, split the pooled rollouts $\mathcal{Y}(x)$ evenly across models for updates. \end{itemize} Experiments show that data sharding provides stronger diversity, we therefore use it by default.
+To further \textbf{\emph{improve accuracy and unbiasedness}}, we select updates from the pooled rollouts to reduce reward noise and to counteract confidence-conditioned over-reward drift. \paragraph{Rollout allocation strategy} We treat all ensemble rollouts as one data pool and allocate updates to the $K$ sources in two ways: \begin{itemize}[leftmargin=1.5em,itemsep=1pt,topsep=1pt] \item \textbf{Data sharding.} Partition the query set as $\mathcal{Q}=\bigcup_{k=1}^K \mathcal{Q}_k$.
+Model $k$ updates on queries $x\in\mathcal{Q}_k$ using the pooled rollouts $\mathcal{Y}(x)=\bigcup_{j=1}^K \mathcal{Y}_j(x)$. \item \textbf{Model sharding.} For each query $x$, split the pooled rollouts $\mathcal{Y}(x)$ evenly across models for updates. \end{itemize} Experiments show that data sharding provides stronger diversity, we therefore use it by default. \paragraph{Rollout selection strategy} Partition answer distribution into the head $m^{\mathrm{EC}}$ and the tail $\mathcal{L}\setminus\{m^{\mathrm{EC}}\}$.